felixrieseberg/npm-windows-upgrade/README.md

 Contributions are extremely welcome!
 For JavaScript code, please run `grunt test` to check your code against JSCS and JSHint.
 There's no formal coding guideline for the PowerShell pieces of this tool, but do write code that is commented and comprehensible.

 ### License
 MIT, please see `LICENSE` for details.
-Copyright (c) 2015 Microsoft Corporation
+Copyright (c) 2015 Felix Rieseberg.